gugaevkirill/algorithms/README.md

 # Algorithms

-This repo includes realisations of some TopCoder problems along with other interesting algorithms.
+This repo includes realisations of some TopCoder, LeetCode & other problems along with other interesting algorithms.